 Stomach Cancer Treatment

-The treatment plan that’s best for your cancer will depend on several variables, including your general health and your cancer’s stage, grade and unique characteristics, such as expression of HER2 Neu protein.
+The treatment plan that’s best for your cancer will depend on several factors, including your general health and your cancer’s stage, grade and unique characteristics, such as whether your tumor has certain gene mutations or proteins.

 When stomach cancer spreads from its original place to another part of the body, the new tumor has the same kind of abnormal cells, and the same name, as the primary (original) tumor.
 The most common site for stomach cancer to metastasize is the peritoneum, followed by the liver and lungs.
 The disease is called distant or metastatic stomach cancer, and it’s treated as stomach cancer.